 “...there is a clear wage premium associated with trade union membership…”

-Members know from experience that interests are best served by acting collectively.
-Employees have the legal right to collective representation and the right to negotiate their main terms and conditions, under the Trade Union and Labour Relations (Consolidation) Act 1992, as amended by the Employment Relations Act 1999.
-This is known as trade union recognition.
+Employees have the legal right to collective representation and to negotiate their main terms and conditions, under the Trade Union and Labour Relations (Consolidation) Act 1992, as amended by the Employment Relations Act 1999.

-Some independent schools link pay awards to the state sector, often paid at a premium.
-In such situations, you will be indirectly represented in the negotiations that NEU undertake with the government.
-If the award is in the gift of the governors, you can influence their decision!
+Some schools link pay to the state sector, often paid at a premium, in which case, you will be indirectly represented in the NEU negotiations with the government.

 Pay deal components